RaidersOfTheLostApp/MoviePublic/README.md

 If you are using Atom and don't see these new files, follow instructions here: http://blog.lukebennett.com/2015/09/21/show-hidden-files-in-atom-sidebar/

+If you have any CRLF and LF errors due to a mix between Mac and Windows contributors, run `git config core.autocrlf false`

 ## Database Initialization

 IMPORTANT: ensure `postgres` is running before performing these steps with below command: